SDGforskning/sdg-strings/SDG05_query_action_WoS.md

-    OR "attain*" OR "better" OR "build*" OR "consolidat*" OR "develop$" OR "developing" OR "development" OR "enforc*" OR "enhanc*" OR "ensur*" OR "establish*" OR "expand" OR "expansion*" OR "heighten*" OR "higher" OR "implement*" OR "improv*" OR "increas*" OR "more efficient" OR "pass" OR "promot*" OR "ratif*" OR "scal* up" OR "strengthen" OR "upgrad*" ) AND
+    OR "attain*" OR "better" OR "build*" OR "consolidat*" OR "develop$" OR "developing" OR "development" OR "enforc*" OR "enhanc*" OR "ensur*" OR "establish*" OR "expand" OR "expansion*" OR "heighten*" OR "higher" OR "implement*" OR "improv*" OR "increas*" OR "more efficient" OR "pass" OR "promot*" OR "ratif*" OR "scal* up" OR "strengthen" OR "upgrad*" )
+    AND
         (
             ("gender" NEAR/1 "budget*")
             OR
             (
                 (
-                ("disclos*" OR "framework*" OR "law$" OR "legislation" OR "make public" OR "mechanism*" OR "monitor*" OR "policy" OR "policies" OR "principle$" OR "procedure*" OR "provision*" OR "regulation*" OR "track*" OR "transparen*")
+                    ("disclos*" OR "framework*" OR "law$" OR "legislation" OR "make public" OR "mechanism*" OR "monitor*" OR "policy" OR "policies" OR "principle$" OR "procedure*" OR "provision*" OR "regulation*" OR  "track*" OR "transparen*"
+                    )
                     NEAR/3
-                    ("allocation*" OR "allotment*" OR "appropriation*" OR "apportionment*" OR "budget*" OR "disbursement*" OR "expenditur*" OR "public financ*" OR "taxation*") )
+                        ("allocation*" OR "allotment*" OR "appropriation*" OR "apportionment*" OR "budget*" OR "disbursement*" OR "expenditur*" OR "public financ*" OR "taxation*" )
+                )
                 NEAR/5
                     ("GEWE"
                     OR
                         (
                             ("*woman" OR "*women" OR "*womens" OR "*womans" OR "girl$" OR "female$"
-                        OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$"OR "daughter$"
+                            OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$"
                             OR "wife" OR "wives" OR "girlfriend$"
                             OR "pregnan*" OR "maternity" OR "maternal"
-                        OR "lesbian*"
+                            OR "lesbian"
-                        OR "gender*" OR "sexual* and gender"
-                        OR "transgender*" OR "transperson*" OR "non-binary"
-                        OR ("sex*" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "dispar*" OR "difference*" OR "bias*" OR "discriminat*")))
+                            OR "gender*" OR "sexual* and gender" OR "transgender*" OR "transperson*" OR "non-binary" OR ("sex*" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "dispar*" OR "difference*" OR "bias*" OR "discriminat*"))
+                            )
                             NEAR/3
                                 ("autonomy" OR "*balanc*" OR "bias" OR "based" OR "capacity*" OR "decision-making" OR "discriminat*" OR "divide*" OR "diversit*"
                                 OR "economic strength" OR "emancipat*"
                                 OR "*empower*" OR "*equal*" OR "*equit*" OR "exclusion" OR "freedom" OR "gap" OR "impair*" OR "inclusion" OR "independence" OR "liberation" OR  "*parit*" OR "personal development" OR "personal priorit*"
-                            OR "personal strength" OR "political strength" OR "power" OR "rights" OR "self concept" OR "self confidence" OR "self efficacy" OR "violence*") )
+                                OR "personal strength" OR "political strength" OR "power" OR "rights" OR "self concept" OR "self confidence" OR "self efficacy" OR "violence*"
+                                )
+                        )
                     )
             )
         )
 )
 NOT TS=("transplant*")
 ```